Oscar Robertson: Personal life

 Robertson is the son of Mazell and Bailey Robertson.
 He has two brothers, Bailey Jr. and Henry.
 He remembers a tough childhood, plagued by poverty and racism.
 When a biography was going to be written about him in the 1990s, Robertson joked that his life had been "dull" and that he had been "married to the same woman for a long time".
 In 1997, Robertson donated one of his kidneys to his daughter Tia, who suffered lupus-related kidney failure.
 He has been an honorary spokesman for the National Kidney Foundation ever since.
 In 2003, he published his own autobiography, The Big O: My Life, My Times, My Game.
 Robertson also owns the chemical company Orchem, based in Cincinnati, Ohio.

 Regarding basketball, Robertson has stated that legendary Harlem Globetrotters players Marques Haynes and "clown prince" Goose Tatum were his idols.
 In his eighties, he still follows basketball on TV and attends most home games for the University of Cincinnati, his alma mater.
 He lists woodworking as his prime hobby.
-Robertson adds that he still could average a triple-double season in today's basketball and that he is highly skeptical that anyone else could do it; it was later done by Russell Westbrook in the 2016–17 season.
+Robertson adds that he still could average a triple-double season in today's basketball and that he is highly skeptical that anyone else could do it; it was later done by Russell Westbrook, whose first of four seasons doing so was the 2016–17 season.
 On June 9, 2007, Oscar received an Honorary Doctorate of Humane Letters from the University of Cincinnati for both his philanthropic and entrepreneurial efforts.
 He is also a member of the Beta Eta chapter of Kappa Alpha Psi fraternity.

 In August 2018, Robertson auctioned off his 1971 championship ring, Hall of Fame ring, and one of his Milwaukee Bucks game jerseys.
 Each item sold between $50,000 and $91,000.
 On July 20, 2021, on the eve of the Bucks winning their second championship and first since his tenure, Robertson wrote a piece in The Players' Tribune voicing his support for Giannis Antetokounmpo and the Bucks.